This post may contain affiliate links. Please read my disclosure for more info.

 I travel a lot, mostly by plane, and I continuously look for ways to improve my comfort and convenience while being on the road.
 One of the most important factors to improve comfort is clothing – especially when you sit in a tight airplane seat.
 The seats in our car are much more comfortable than the average economy seat on a plane, but uncomfortable clothes can quickly ruin your travel experience.
 Plus, if you have to sit for extended periods, even the most comfortable seats can make you get a sweaty back and thighs.
 Of course, unless your fancy car has ventilated seats, which our’s doesn’t.

 For the trip to Savannah, I got to test functional clothing from ExOfficio and KÜHL.
 I can tell you, it makes all the difference compared to regular cotton clothes, as my wife can attest to.
 Having worn functional and breathable underwear, shorts and a shirt that transports moisture away from your body made the drive much more comfortable.
 When we arrived, I didn’t have a sweaty back or thighs like I often had in the past.
-The moisture-wicking capability became even more important during our daily outdoor activities, such as the bike tour we did through Savannah.
+The moisture-wicking capability became even more critical during our daily outdoor activities, such as the bike tour we did through Savannah.

 Outfit for the drive to Savannah